 COURTESY OF HIGH POINT STATE PARK FACEBOOK PAGE

-Visit the High Point Monument, a 220-foot obelisk built in the early 20th century, during select times throughout the year, staff and weather permitting.
-Entrance fees are charged per vehicle ($5 on weekdays, $10 on weekends and holidays for NJ residents) from Memorial Day through Labor Day.
+Visit the High Point Monument, a 220-foot obelisk built in the early 20th century, during select times throughout the year, staff and weather permitting; currently, the interior is closed, but you can still visit the area.
+Sawmill and Park Ridge Road are currently closed.
+Entrance fees are charged per vehicle from Memorial Day through Labor Day.

 1480 NJ-23, Sussex; 973-875-4800

 Stretching from Bergen to Warren County, the Morris Canal was an engineering landmark that transported coal, iron ore, manufactured goods and agricultural produce.
-With fishing, picnic areas and plenty of hiking trails, you’ll never be bored at the Hopatcong State Park.
-Entrance fees are $6 per NJ resident vehicle on weekdays and $10 per NJ resident vehicle on weekends and holidays.
+The area is known for fishing, picnic areas and plenty of hiking trails.

 260 Lakeside Blvd, Landing; 973-398-7010